pyro-ppl/numpyro/README.md

 pip install numpyro
 ```

-In case of compatibility issues arise during execution of the above ocmmand, you can instead force the installation of a known
+In case of compatibility issues arise during execution of the above command, you can instead force the installation of a known
 compatible CPU version of JAX with

 ```